 From being the site of an Iron Age hill-fort to becoming a town of European significance in the Anglo Saxon period, the chosen burial place of the first king of England, the most important town in Wiltshire by 1066, the birth-place of Thomas Hobbes, and ‘the most Rotten Borough in the country’ in 1832, its past can be felt everywhere.

-Malmesbury’s Big Athelstan Dig is a unique professionally led opportunity to dig through this history at sites across the centre of town and to see the excavations taking place, finds recovered and the start of expert interpretation.
+Malmesbury’s Big Athelstan Dig is a unique professionally led opportunity to dig through this history at sites across the centre of town and to see the excavations taking place, finds recovered and, comung soon, expert interpretation.

-The locations of our @ dozen sites will be revealed on the 1st July.
-But we can say they offer a fascinating range of possibilities to discover more from all periods of Malmesbury’s past…
+The locations of our thirteen sites have offered a fascinating range of possibilities to discover more from all periods of Malmesbury’s past…

-We are looking forward to welcoming you to Malmesbury.
+We are looking forward to welcoming you to Malmesbury on the 15th and 16th March 2025 to see what we found!

 VOLUNTEER?